ElektraInitiative/PermaplanT/doc/usecases/polyculture/search_plants.md

     - German and English common names
     - German and English synonyms
     - Furthermore, other columns can be matched with extra syntax
-  - The results can be sorted by the following criteria:
+  - The results are ranked by:
-    - Companions of existing plants (default)
     - Environmental fit
     - Ecological value
 - **Alternative scenario:**